Philadelphia restaurants can expand to 50% indoor capacity on Friday

 Health Commissioner Dr. Thomas Farley said restaurants in the city will have to follow the same steps as other establishments in the commonwealth when they expanded indoor dining on September 21.

 Restaurants will have to self-certify through the 'Open & Certified Pennsylvania' website that they are following the state and CDC guidelines.
-They will then become part of the part of the 'Open & Certified Pennsylvania' database.
+They will then become part of the 'Open & Certified Pennsylvania' database.

 Pennsylvania health officials had said restaurants in the state looking to reopen to 50% indoor capacity must complete the online self-certification process by October 5.